samhinshaw/stat540/paperreview02.md

 It is likely that overfitting is the main culprit to the poor scores on the test dataset.
 The authors suggest that the features selected in training the model are specific to the training population, and are therefore poor predictors overall.

 ### Critique
 Interestingly, the model predicts that some of the best features for predicting survival time are "negative" features.
 Looking at **Table 3**, you can see that the vast majority of the subset identifiers are negative populations, with 2/13 of the subsets being entirely composed of negative markers.
 This is worrisome, as it leads me to believe that there *are* other markers not studied here that better identify these populations.
-Just off the top of my head, the exclusion of IFN-γ, IL-2, and TNFα in the feature extraction step could contribute to this problem.
+Just off the top of my head, the exclusion of IFN-\(\gamma\), IL-2, and TNF\(\alpha\) in the feature extraction step could contribute to this problem.

-Continuing with that thought, the exclusion of IFN-γ, IL-2, and TNFα in Feature Extraction is particularly worrysome due to their functional importance.
-IL-2 especially, which is a T cell growth factor, and of importance to T<sub>regs</sub>, may play a role in HIV.
+Continuing with that thought, the exclusion of IFN-\(\gamma\), IL-2, and TNF\(\alpha\) in Feature Extraction is particularly worrysome due to their functional importance.
+IL-2 especially, which is a T cell growth factor, and of importance to T\textsubscript{regs}, may play a role in HIV.
 In order to reduce the computation time necessary when including these cytokines, the authors could explore novel algorithms for automatic gating aside from flowDensity, which may have better luck with distributions that are not cleanly bimodal.
 Though these cytokines were still used in feature selection, none of them appear in the top 13 list used in the Cox PH & Random Survival Forests models.
 From an experimental design viewpoint, it would be interesting to repeat this study with new markers/stains.

 Another weakness of this algorithm is its reliance on the Cox proportional-hazards model, which has its drawbacks.
 Particularly, the Cox PH model assumes that the hazard ratio for any given patient does not change over time.
 I believe this particular assumption is often untrue, as hazards may often diverge due to environmental/lifestyle factors, or simply due to change in treatment--which happens often with HIV patients.